AdobeDocs/journey-optimizer.en/help/using/email/message-tracking.md

     * **[!UICONTROL One click Opt-out]**: Insert a link to enable users to quickly unsubscribe from your communications without the need to confirm opting out.
 [Learn more](email-opt-out.md#one-click-opt-out).

-        >[!AVAILABILITY]
-        >
-        >One-click opt-out will be available in Adobe Journey Optimizer starting June 3, 2024.
-        >

     * **[!UICONTROL External Opt-in/Subscription]**: Insert a link to accept receiving communications from your brand.

     * **[!UICONTROL External Opt-out/Unsubscription]**: Insert a link to unsubscribe from receiving communications from your brand.
 Learn more on opt-out management in [this section](email-opt-out.md#opt-out-management).